 The Mountain Hardwear Alchemy has been discontinued because Mountain Hardwear dropped thier contract with W.L.
 Gore Associates, which makes Windstopper and Gore-Tex membranes.
-See our full Softshell Jacket Review to compare all of the models that we've tested and are currently available.
 In case you stumble upon an Alchemy for sale somewhere we've left our original review, which was written in March of 2011, intact for your viewing pleasure.
 (Note that because we've tested numerous newer jackets and have expanded our comparison many of the comments and comparisons below are no longer accurate.)

 Mountain Hardwear Alchemy Review

 Cons: Bulky cuffs, ugly chest pocket, not breathable, no stretch.

 Our Analysis and Test Results